jamyan/tg_guess_the_number_bot/README.md

 # tg_guess_the_number_bot
-Telegram bot playing "Guess the number" game
+Telegram bot playing "Guess the number" game.
+---
+It thinks of a number from one to a hundred.
+You can try to guess it.
+Bot informs if the number is less or more than the hidden.
 ## Setup
 * pip install aiogram
 * put down your Telegram API token (string 9)